slatedocs/slate/source/includes/metype/_release_notes.md

 ## 27 July 2018 Release Notes - Metype

-1. The Live Feed is not enhanced to allow users to login and view their notificaions.
+1. The Live Feed is now enhanced to allow users to login and view their notificaions.

 ![Feed Notifications Logged In](../../images/Notifications_on_Feed_In.png "Feed Notifications Logged in") ![Feed Notifications Logged Out](../../images/Notifications_on_Feed_Out.png "Feed Notifications Logged out")